Services

 • Canonical output does not match the actual preferred live URLs.

-• Quick check: request the same priority URLs across slash, case, and domain variants and compare the final destination and canonical output.
+• Request the same priority URLs across slash, case, and domain variants, then compare the final destination and canonical output.

 • Domain, trailingslash, and casehandling rules across the stack.